-Interviewer: So what did the P.E. tell you about the nature of light?
+Interviewer: So what did the P.E. simulations tell you about the nature of light?

 Bhengu: It tells me that light can behave as a wave and it can also behave as a particle.
 When you use the frequency of light, that produces wave properties, then you see no electrons being ejected from the metal, this produces the wave properties.
 But when you use the same frequency with higher intensity then this produces particle properties.
 When there are no electrons coming out, that is a particle idea.
-In the wave theory, high intensity and low frequency, some electrons being ejected, But with the same, in the particle theory the electrons do not come off the metal.
+In the wave theory, with high intensity and low frequency, some electrons are ejected.
 In the wave theory, electrons are released even though low frequency light is used but in the particle theory if the light is below the threshold frequency there will be no electrons being ejected.

-Comment: Bhengu uses the word "could" suggesting that the wave theory predicts that light will not eject photoelectrons under certain conditions whereas in terms of P.E. all frequencies of light and intensities, given enough time would eventually eject photoelectrons.
-Also the frequency of light above threshold frequency does affect the kinetic energy as f α E_k.
-Bhengu also confuses the number of electrons with frequency, "blue light has more electrons" implying that red light has fewer for the same intensity.
+Comment: Bhengu has great difficulty in understanding the P.E., the differences between intensity and frequency etc. He confuses the number of electrons with frequency, "blue light has more electrons" implying that red light has fewer for the same intensity.
 While he knows that blue light has a higher frequency than red light, he comes to the incorrect conclusion and shows a lack of understanding of work function of the metal and threshold frequency.
 Later on, he comes to the correct relationship (for cases above the threshold) with frequency of light and kinetic energy of the electrons.
 While he observed correctly the effect of intensity on the flow of charges, he could not come to a decisive relationship between intensity and number of electrons.
-We see in the last part of the interview he confuses the explanation of why the wave theory fails to predict observations of the P.E. while ascribing both wave and particle attributes to the P.E.
-Wave when electrons are ejected and particle when no electrons are ejected.
-He attempts to make some sense of P.E. but is still confused in interpreting the results of P.E.
+We see in the last part of the interview how he confuses the wave and particle theories and ascribe both wave and particle attributes to the P.E.-wave when electrons are ejected and particle when no electrons are ejected.